knative/client/docs/README.md

 plugins:
   # Whether to lookup configuration in the execution path (default: true).
 This option is deprecated and will be removed in a future version where path lookup will be enabled unconditionally
   path-lookup: true
-  # Directory from where plugins are looked up. (default: "$base_dir/plugins"
+  # Directory from where plugins with the prefix "kn-" are looked up. (default: "$base_dir/plugins"
   # where "$base_dir" is the directory where this configuration file is stored)
   directory: ~/.config/kn/plugins
 # Eventing related configuration